carltheperson/advanced-js-objects/chapters/chapter-4.md

 #### Trap ideas

-The traps showed so far have been pretty simple.
+The traps shown so far have been pretty simple.
 Here are some more interesting ideas for traps.

 - Validate property data before assigning it.
 - Restrict access to certain properties.
 - Limit property values to be of a certain type.
-- Automatically update DOM when object changes.
+- Automatically update DOM when an object changes.

 <hr/>